DavldMA/Amino-Bot/README.md

 # AminoBot

 A versatile bot for Amino communities, drawing inspiration from popular Discord bots.
 Elevate your Amino experience with advanced level features, efficient management tools, and entertaining commands.
 Developed in Python using a fan-made library dedicated to enhancing the Amino API.
+This bot was not initially designed for public use; rather, it was created as a personal project for learning purposes.
+As a result, there may be gaps or potential areas for improvement in the code performance.

 ## Features: